Novavax volunteers offered two approved travel jabs

 Darren Green, aged 51 and his wife Linda, 59, who live in south Wales, were volunteers in the Novavax trial.

-Linda was given a placebo rather than the vaccine and has since received two doses of an MHRA-approved Covid jab, meaning she is free to travel.
+Linda was given a placebo rather than the vaccine and has since received two doses of an approved Covid jab, meaning she is free to travel.

 Darren, however, is not, because he received Novavax in the trial.